 In this way, you also prevent your body from permanently adjusting to OMAD and thus causing a weight loss plateau.

 Whether OMAD fits into your everyday life, you have to decide.
 Nevertheless, this form of fasting is more natural to integrate than other diets due to its simplicity.

-Share with us how you could integrate OMAD into your everyday life to reap the most benefits in the comments section (at the very bottom)!
+Share with us how you could integrate OMAD into your everyday life to reap the most benefits in the comments section (at the bottom)!

-OMAD Diet Benefits FAQ
+OMAD Fasting Benefits FAQ

 Can I eat anything on OMAD?

 Technically you can eat anything on OMAD.
 But since it’s a fasting method, it best works with a low-carb diet like keto.
 These methods aim at tapping into body fat for energy 🔥.

 Can you lose weight by eating one meal a day?

 Eating one meal a day is an effective method to burn fat for energy 🔥 because you fast 23 hours a day.
 Therefore, you can lose weight on the OMAD diet.